Uranium mining: Resources

 Uranium occurs naturally in many rocks, and even in seawater.
 However, like other metals, it is seldom sufficiently concentrated to be economically recoverable.

 Like any resource, uranium cannot be mined at any desired concentration.
 No matter the technology, at some point it is too costly to mine lower grade ores.

 Mining companies usually consider concentrations greater than 0.075% (750 ppm) as ore, or rock economical to mine at current uranium market prices.

-There is around 40 trillion tons of uranium in Earth's crust, but most is distributed at low parts per million trace concentration over its 3×10^19 ton mass.
+There are around 40 trillion tons of uranium in Earth's crust, but most is distributed at trace concentration over its 3×10^19 ton mass.

 Estimates of the amount concentrated into ores affordable to extract for under $130 per kg can be less than a millionth of that total.

 Uranium-235, the fissile isotope of uranium used in nuclear reactors, makes up about 0.7% of uranium from ore.
 It is the only naturally occurring isotope capable of directly generating nuclear power.

 While uranium-235 can be "bred" from ^{234}U, a natural decay product of ^{238}U present at 55 ppm in all natural uranium samples, uranium-235 is ultimately a finite non-renewable resource.

 Due to the currently low price of uranium, the majority of commercial light water reactors operate on a "once through fuel cycle" which leaves virtually all the energy contained in the original ^{238}U, which makes up over 99% of natural uranium, unused.
 Nuclear reprocessing can recover part of that energy by producing MOX fuel or Remix Fuel for use in conventional power generating light water reactors.
 This technology is currently used at industrial scale in France, Russia and Japan.
 However, at current uranium prices, this is widely deemed uneconomical if only the "input" side is considered.

 Breeder reactor technology could allow the current reserves of uranium to provide power for humanity for billions of years, thus making nuclear power a sustainable energy.